 Ralph H. Johnson VA Medical Center

-Dr. Chiulli is a mental health clinical pharmacy specialist and PGY2 Psychiatric Pharmacy residency program director at the Ralph H. Johnson VA Medical Center in Charleston, South Carolina.
+Dr. Chiulli is an outpatient mental health clinical pharmacy specialist and PGY2 Psychiatric Pharmacy residency program director at the Ralph H. Johnson VA Medical Center.
+She is currently working at the community based outpatient clinic in Savannah, Georgia.
 Dr. Chiulli received her BS with honors at the University of Georgia and her Doctorate of Pharmacy, cum laude, from South University School of Pharmacy.
 She completed her PGY1 Pharmacy Practice residency at Baptist Medical Center in Jacksonville, Florida and her PGY2 Psychiatric Pharmacy residency at the San Diego VA Medical Center.
-Dr. Chiulli serves as a clinical preceptor for the South Carolina College of Pharmacy and is a member of the Veterans Health Administration Clinical Pharmacy Program Office mental health pharmacist subject matter expert workgroup.
+Dr. Chiulli serves as co-lead for the Veterans Health Administration Clinical Pharmacy Program Office mental health pharmacist subject matter expert workgroup.

 Congratulations, you are a new Residency Program Director!
 If you were recently given this title, you’re excited, overwhelmed and a little apprehensive about what lies ahead because by contributing to the development of a clinical pharmacist, you are making an impact on the profession of pharmacy.